GazzolaLab/MiV-Simulator/docs/tutorial/docker.md

 docker build . --tag miv_env:0.1         # Build image
 ```

 By default, the image runs the `jupyter-lab` binds to the port `8888`.
-User can alther the destination port by setting `8888:<destination port>`.
+User can alther the destination port by setting `<destination port>:8888`.

 ```bash
 docker run -p 8888:8888 -it miv_env:0.1  # Launch jupyter-lab